 How to Get the Most Out of This Card

 To get the most from this card, look at the highest value per point when choosing from the many options available in the ThankYou Point portal.
 Use your points to book travel, make charitable donations, purchase gift cards, or shop with online retailers to get the best value.

 The gift-card redemptions available to you are pretty diverse, ranging from restaurants and theaters (AMC, Fandango) to clothing and more.
 Before applying for this card, take a look at the list of cards available to see if there are any merchants you regularly shop at.

 - Sports, music, and event ticket presales, plus VIP access at some events

 Citi ranked below the national average for credit card issuers, finishing sixth out of 11 issuers in J.D.
 Power’s 2020 U.S. Credit Card Satisfaction Study.
 However, the news is better for mobile app users.
 Citi ranked fourth out of 10 banks in the 2020 U.S. Banking Mobile App Satisfaction Study by J.D.
 Power.

 Citi offers chat and phone support, as well as account management through its app and website.

 Citi offers standard security features on the AT&T Access Card, such as fraud alerts and zero liability for fraudulent purchases.
 Also, Citi offers a card-lock feature so that you can prevent new purchases from happening (aside from normal, recurring ones like bills) if you lose your card or if it’s stolen.

 Fees to Watch Out For

 The AT&T Access Card from Citi’s fees are similar to other cards.
 Still, the card charges a 3% foreign transaction fee, so you’ll want to take a different card with you if you travel overseas.
-Also, the card has a steep 29.99% APR that may kick in if you’re more than 60 days with a payment.
+Also, the card has a steep 29.99% APR that may kick in if you’re more than 60 days without a payment.